redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 ## type-check

-Checks your TypeScript project for errors on both the api and the web sides.
+Runs a TypeScript compiler check on both the api and the web sides.

 ```terminal
 yarn redwood type-check [side]